Texas Rangers Alternate Training Site Game Notes - at Houston

 OUT OF THE 'PEN:

-Scheduled to pitch for the Rangers after starter RHP Jason Bahr, in no particular order, are RHP Blake Bass, RHP Michael Matuella, LHP Joely Rodríguez and RHP Colin Wiles.
+Scheduled to pitch for the Rangers after starter RHP Sam Gaviglio, in no particular order, are RHP Joe Barlow, RHP Jharel Cotton, RHP Jake Lemoine and RHP Nick Vincent.

-The Texas Rangers announced the following roster move prior to today's exhibition game against Houston:
+The Texas Rangers announced the following roster moves prior to today's exhibition game against Houston:

 TAXI SQUAD: